raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 Choose the language you want to translate your message in to.
 It's currently set to Czech.
-There are 40 languages in Scratch to choose from!
+There are 40 languages to choose from in Scratch!

 ```blocks3
 when flag clicked